Animate all the things. Transitions in Android

 And for all related classes replace import from android.transition.* to com.transitionseverywhere.*

-Google has just released Support Library for Transitions framework.
-I wrote an article to compare it with my library.
+Google has released Support Library for Transitions framework, but it still contains some bugs fixed in my library.
+I wrote an article to compare them.
 Please check it out.

 What else we can do

 First of all, we can change duration, interpolator and start delay for animators inside Transition:

 Let’s have a look at other Transition types available.